 Pipelife Nederland B.V. has synchronized its carbon footprint reporting period with its fiscal year.
 The fiscal year for Pipelife Nederland B.V. runs from January 1 to December 31.
-The reported period is the first half of 2019.
+The reported period is the first half of the year 2020.